 The water tower will be taken down for maintenance.
 Valving and pipe removal, cleaning and sanitizing.
 We currently don’t know how much water is leaving the tank.

 Keeping up with the grass growth.
 Phil has been mowing the Southside of the bridge which belongs to IDOT.
 Mayor says to keep mowing that section.
-Phil to have ???? come trim some trees.
+Phil to have Kasey come trim some trees.

 What is the status on the new street signs?
 They are on backorder.

-Phil will be leaving Thursday for a weeks vacation.
+Phil will be leaving Thursday for a week’s vacation.

 Old Business